All Episodes

 Fitzgerald said, I don't know.

-Watchers of the CIA leak investigation are buzzing over a series of letters between prosecutor Patrick Fitzgerald and lawyers for former Chinese chief of staff Lewis Libby.
+Watchers of the CIA leak investigation are buzzing over a series of letters between prosecutor Patrick Fitzgerald and lawyers for former Cheney Chief of Staff Lewis Libby.

 In the letters contained in motions filed recently by Libby's defense team and released by the court, Fitzgerald steadfastly refused to reveal whether he has any evidence that Bush administration officials violated the Intelligence Identities Protection Act, the Espionage Act, or any other law by revealing the identity of CIA employee Valerie Wilson.

-In the letters which give outsiders a glimpse of the intense behind-the-scenes maneuvering going on in a case, Libby's lawyers asked Fitzgerald to turn over evidence that might point towards such an underlying crime.
+In the letters, which give outsiders a glimpse of the intense behind-the-scenes maneuvering going on in the case, Libby's lawyers asked Fitzgerald to turn over evidence that might point towards such an underlying crime.

 Fitzgerald refused.